MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 values are combined at the end of the run to calculate the model-equivalent value.
 Observational values are only used at the end of the model run to calculate the cost, i.e., weighted misfits with model-equivalents.

-As noted, each observation can be comprised of a number of samples (NP).
+In many applications, "observations" are not spatially averaged or integrated; in that case, NP = 1 and "samples" and "observations" are effectively the same.
+A feature of the obsefit package, however, is that it allows each observation to be comprised of a number of samples (NP).
 Each of those NP samples is assigned a relative weight in the average/integral; by default all samples are weighed equally.
 (Note that the our definition of weights is different from the uncertainty-related weights in :filelink:`pkg/profiles`.)
-In many applications however, NP=1 and "samples" and "observations" are effectively the same.

 .. _obsfit_type: